Lionhead Studios: Acquisition by Microsoft

 The general consensus amongst Lionhead was that the buyout "benefited Lionhead greatly".
 Microsoft purchased a lease that enabled Lionhead to expand to multiple floors, a canteen, and an office revamp.
 According to Fable franchise director Ted Timmins, the improvements felt like Lionhead was "a real developer".
 The pranks were also reduced.
 During the development of Fable II, Lionhead received death threats because the game featured a gay character and some of the leading characters were black.
 Microsoft, for the most part, left Lionhead alone during the development of Fable II, but did ask them to change the icon of a condom (the game featured a dog who was able to dig them up) to a modern one, despite the game being set in an earlier era.
 Lionhead and Microsoft conflicted over the game's marketing: Microsoft believed that role-playing games were about dragons and wanted to market the game as such, despite Lionhead's insistence that the game was "a Monty Python-esque comedy".
 According to Fable art director John McCormack, the marketing was "shit" and that dragons were Dungeons & Dragons fare and had nothing to do with Fable.
-Despite the row, most of the Fable II team thought highly of the relationship between Lionhead and Microsoft, and after the game's release, Lionhead won a BAFTA award for the best action adventure game.
+Despite the row, most of the Fable II team thought highly of the relationship between Lionhead and Microsoft, and after the game's release, Lionhead won a BAFTA Award for the best action adventure game.
 There was also a dispute over Fable III's box art.
-The game was developed and released in 18 months, but fell short of the expectations set by the previous instalment.
+The game was developed and released in 18 months, but fell short of the expectations set by the previous installment.
 Six months before its release, Lionhead attempted to integrate Kinect into the game, but failed.
 In June 2009, Molyneux became creative director of Microsoft Studios' European division, a position he held concurrently with the head of Lionhead.